khaller93/graphdb-free/README.md

 ## Create fulltext-search index

 In order to create a fulltext search index, `CONF_ENABLE_FTS` must be set to `true` and similar to the repository configuration, the required setting `CONF_FTS_INDEX_NAME` must be specified, while other settings can be set optionally.
-[GraphDB fulltext index documentation](http://graphdb.ontotext.com/documentation/free/full-text-search.html)
+[GraphDB fulltext index documentation](http://graphdb.ontotext.com/documentation/free/full-text-search.html) explains possible settings for the fulltext search index.

 | Envorinment variable name |
 |---|